Manually Create a Property in RentPress

 - Special Expiration: The date on which the property’s special is no longer available.
 This is not displayed to shoppers.
-Once the current date is after the date you enter, the special banner will remove it self from the property listing and search pages.
-If you do not enter a date, the special will show continuously.
+Once the today’s current date is after the date you enter, the special banner will remove itself.
+If you do not enter a date, the special will show indefinitely.

 Property – Tracking Phone Number